turned2670/starter-academic/content/authors/admin/_index.md

 user_groups:
   - Researchers
 ---
 My name is Jianmin Guo (郭建敏).
 I am a senior research engineer of 2012 Lab, Huawei in Beijing, focusing on AI/LLM security research and its applications, such as adversarial robustness, safety assessment and content moderation, etc. I obtained my Ph.D. degree at School of Software, Tsinghua University in 2022, during which my research topics are deep learning testing and adversarial attacks.
 I received my BSc degree in software engineering from Beijing University of Posts and Telecommunications in 2017, ranking first and graduate with honors.
+In my future work, I will devote myself to high-value research projects and make impactful contributions.